danabr21285/event-clustering/README.md

 ## 📌 Key Clusters Identified

-### Cluster 1: Economically Disadvantaged First-Gen Applicants
+### Cluster 1: Economically Disadvantaged No College Degree
 - High first-gen and economically disadvantaged representation
 - 61% from medically underserved areas

 ### Cluster 2: Diverse Applicants with Moderate Economic Status
-- 34% URIM
+- 34% URM
-- No first-gen students
+- everyone had a college degree

 ### Cluster 3: High Targeted Marketing Engagement
-- 100% involved in a marketing initiative
+- 100% involved in a marketing initiative that made them become a lead
-- All URIM, all economically disadvantaged
+- All URM, all income <$20,000.00

 ### Cluster 4: Underserved Applicants
 - 100% from medically underserved areas

-### Cluster 5: General Inquiries with URIM Representation
+### Cluster 5: General Inquiries with URM Representation
-- 31% URIM
+- 31% URM
-- All non-applicants
+- All non-suscribers

 ---